Start by clicking on "Fill out the template"

 Option: Help from a lawyer

-A beneficiary is the term for a person who will be receiving benefits or assets from the estate of the testator (i.e. the person making the will) under the will.
-A beneficiary can include family (e.g. spouse, children, parents, half-siblings, etc), friends or charities that the testator wishes to support.
+A beneficiary is a term for a party who will receive benefits or assets from the estate of the testator under the will after the testator dies.
+A beneficiary can be a family member, a friend or a charity.

-A last will and testament can be created by any person who is at least 18 years of age and a resident of England and Wales.
+This will can be created by any person who is at least 18 years of age and a resident of England and Wales.
+The testator must have the legal and mental capacity* to make the will at the time of writing it.

-While it is not mandatory to notarise a will, it could be useful to do so in order to certify its validity.
-This is due to the nature and importance of wills.
+While it is not mandatory to notarise a will, the testator can choose to do this.
+This is a further step that can be taken to prove the validity of the document.

 A will must contain the following: